wesleycamargo/azure-docs.pt-br/articles/aks/virtual-nodes-cli.md

 [...]
 ```

-Feche a sessão do terminal do pod de teste com `exit`.
+Feche a sessão de terminal do pod de teste com `exit`.
 Quando a sessão for encerrada, o pod será excluído.

 ## <a name="remove-virtual-nodes"></a>Remover nós virtuais